-Archway encourages every adult-parents, stepparents, grandparents, aunts, uncles, and community members-to take a special interest in the lives of Archway's students, to act as mentors and tutors, and to instill in every student a love of learning.
-Volunteers work in conjunction with the faculty to ensure the most effective education possible for their children.
-To this end, volunteers are responsible for knowing and understanding the contents of Archway's family handbook and are encouraged, but not required, to participate on school committees and provide other volunteer services.
-As indicated on the Archway Classical Academy volunteer form, volunteers may be removed for conflicts of interest or violation of confidentiality.
+ACA encourages every adult-parents/guardians, stepparents, grandparents, aunts, uncles, and community members-to take a special interest in the lives of ACA's students, to act as mentors and tutors, and to instill in every student a love of learning.
+Volunteers work in conjunction with the faculty to ensure the most effective education possible for their students.
+To this end, volunteers are responsible for knowing and understanding the contents of ACA's family handbook and are encouraged, but not required, to participate on school committees and provide other volunteer services.
+As indicated on the ACA Volunteer Agreement, volunteers may be removed for conflicts of interest or violation of confidentiality.
 Volunteering is a privilege.
-The privilege of volunteering may be removed by the administrator if it is believed to be in the best interest of the school.
+The privilege of volunteering may be removed by the Headmaster if it is believed to be in the best interest of the school.